will1471/rust-clusters/README.md

 It's also possible that I'm doing something stupid in the memory efficient version, but I'm not experienced enough with rust / ndarray / rayon to know.

+# Batched Matrix Multiplications (cluster-ndarray3)

+Implemented hybrid of one big MM, and lots of small MM, a few medium MM (1k vectors at a time.)

+Memory growth appears to be linear, appears to run faster than one large MM, not sure why...
+Maybe because it's easier to get access to smaller blocks of memory, blocks of memory can be reused?